 Unfortunately, supply chain and product constraint issues are nothing new in today’s technology industry.
 Hardware manufacturers and technology partners continue to fight a daily battle to promptly deliver products to their customer base.
 Let’s face it; we all feel this supply chain pain because technology demand is at record highs, and supply is low.
 Sadly, it’s a recipe perfect for criminals and others parties seeking to gain unscrupulous profit.

 Generally, we think of supply chain attacks as acts performed by hackers or adversaries looking to inject malicious payloads into some critical aspect of the supply chain, allowing them elevated and privileged access to high-value targets.
 Oddly enough, the latest evolution of supply chain attacks is somewhat less complicated but still highly rewarding for adversaries.
-The high demand and low supply recipe mentioned earlier has fueled the counterfeit hardware machine, and that machine is cranking out profit.
+The high demand and low supply recipe mentioned earlier has fueled the counterfeit hardware machine, and that machine is cranking out a profit.

 This counterfeit hardware market is preying on unsuspecting customers who are trying to find ways to acquire desperately needed hardware and software technologies.
 These unsuspecting customers are looking for any way possible to purchase and receive technology quickly and sometimes for less money than traditional and protected avenues.
 These non-standard business practices are not without obvious risk, as many companies have realized based on a recent announcement from the US Department of Justice.